carbonplan/sai-downscaling/docs/methods/pipeline-architecture.md

    - configuration loading and validation
    - orchestrator coordination

-## Batch Execution Flow (Coiled)
+## Batch execution flow (Coiled)

-Detailed flow when running `uv run saidownscale run --config-path configs/ --executor coiled`.
+The diagram below is the detailed flow when you run `uv run saidownscale run --config-path configs/ --executor coiled`.
 Under `--executor aws-batch` the middle of this flow changes shape: the orchestrator writes one S3 manifest instead of per-task variables, submits a single array job instead of N VMs, and each child reads its entry by `AWS_BATCH_JOB_ARRAY_INDEX`.
 The cache verification at the end is identical.

 ```mermaid
 flowchart TD